n2cholas/n2cholas.github.io/_posts/2019-11-04-intro-to-neural-nets.md

 import tensorflow as tf
 ```

-TensorFlow is a library for manipulation **tensors**, which are essentialy multidimensional arrays.
+TensorFlow is a library for manipulating **tensors**, which are essentialy multidimensional arrays.

 ```python
 x = tf.convert_to_tensor([1, 2, 3, 4])